jfalcou/eve/include/eve/algo/README.txt

 Given a more general notion of a range + traits returns enhanced traits + iterator/sentinel pair that is understood by eve.
+This is one hand a helper for `range algorithm adapters` and on the other (*TODO*) a customization point for different ranges that need some non-default handling.

 ### for_each_iteration